 A Functional Imperative Mix

-How does one add immutability to a language without starting a cultural revolution, when the established idioms center on imperative for loops?
+How does one encourage the use of immutable data structures when the established idioms center on imperative for loops, without creating a rift in the language?
 I have been mulling over this question and think I found a good answer.

 Coexistence

-Non-local mutation causes hard-to-find bugs and makes compiler analyses more difficult, but we cannot ban it outright.
+Non-local mutation makes compiler analyses more difficult and can cause hard-to-find bugs, but we cannot ban it outright.
 So what do we do?

-The original plan was that classes would create mutable objects, just like in Python, and records and sum types would be deeply immutable.
-Unfortunately the “deeply immutable” part is problematic, because it splits the world in mutable and immutable islands.
+Newton was always going to have mutation, just like Python, but it should have first-class support for immutable data types as well.
+The idea was that objects created from classes would be mutable, while records and sum types would be deeply immutable.
+Unfortunately the “deeply immutable” part is problematic, because it splits the language in mutable and immutable islands.
 Records would not be able to contain regular lists or dictionaries, only other immutable types.

 What we need is a way for mutable objects to become immutable when they are ready, so that they can be placed in records and other immutable objects.
 You should be able to mutate an object when populating it and freeze it when done.
 That would kill two birds with one stone: we could continue to use the same idioms for constructing objects, and keep using efficient data structures for the frozen form.